 At New Year’s Eve, there’s a spectacular fireworks show in the city.
 It doesn’t take place in the Brussels City Centre but at the Atomium, the landmark building with its 9 shiny spheres that was originally built for the 1958 Brussels World’s Fair.
 You can watch it up close at Heysel/Heizel, or from afar at the Poelaert Plein (Place Poelaert) in the heart of Brussels.

-A recent addition to the 2022 festivities is the magical winter playground at Bois de la Cambre.
+A recent addition to the festivities is the magical Wonder Woods at Bois de la Cambre.
 Experience the intimate setting or participate in winter activities such as ice skating, curling or sledging on the slopes.

 This forest is located a bit outside of the city center and you’ll need a to take a tram or taxi to get there.
 Note that this wintry attraction site tends to take place as from early December.
 More info and dates can be found here.